-In 2016, I voluntarily left my traditional journalism job in Dallas to move to Northern California to live and write at the beach.
+In 2016, I voluntarily left my traditional journalism job in Dallas to move to California to live and write at the beach.

 I mainly write about health/fitness, wine, aging, travel, personal finance and business.
-My work has appeared in the Chicago Tribune and The Dallas Morning News.
-I also write content marketing for the American Heart Association, City National Bank and Texas Instruments Inc.
+My clients include the American Heart Association, Chicago Tribune, City National Bank, The Dallas Morning News and Texas Instruments Inc. and TCU Magazine.

 In my free time, I run, bicycle, hike and explore the world.